vincent2v/photobooth/FAQ.md

 Press `CTRL + S` to save your changes (or click on `File` -> `Save`).

-Now upload you changes and create a [pull request](https://github.com/andi34/photobooth/pulls).
+Now upload your changes and create a [pull request](https://github.com/andi34/photobooth/pulls).

 ### How to ajust the ```php.ini``` file?
 Open [http://localhost/phpinfo.php](http://localhost/phpinfo.php) in your browser.